-How to quickly draw boxes-and-arrows diagrams
+How to quickly draw box-and-arrow diagrams

 Introduction